 9. Pickled and Fermented Veggies

 Fermented vegetables are highly recommended on a healing diet due to their beneficial bacteria.
-Try adding a little sauerkraut, kimchi, or fermented cauliflower to your salad.
+Try adding a little sauerkraut or kimchi to your salad.
 Pickled vegetables don’t contain a probiotic boost, but they do provide a flavor boost.
 Some of my favorites are refrigerator pickles, pickled red onions, and pickled beets.

 10. Are Sprouts AIP?